Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Published 2025

 Keep reading for the scoop on the top three hot springs in Iceland (plus a few bonus mentions), some other chill spots that aren’t hot springs, a few handy travel tips, and some wonderful places to stay for max relaxation vibes.
-Oh, and I’ve put everything on an interactive map to help you plan your trip.
-Let’s go!
+Oh, and I’ve put everything on an interactive map at the end of the article to help you plan your trip.

 • 01— Geothermal pool culture